 The murders have laid bare the area’s fraught history of racism and mistrust.
 [New York Times]

-Given this sense of fraught, phrases like fraught with anxiety and fraught with worry are redundant.
-With anxiety or with worry could be dropped with no loss of meaning.
+Given this sense of fraught, phrases like fraught with anxiety and fraught with worry could be considered redundant.